MaxenceEs/capella-tycho-build/wiki/devops.md

 ## How to mirror P2 repositories
-Some P2 repository are available only on remote sites.
+Some P2 repositories are available only on remote sites.
-It could be usefull to mirror remote P2 repository on your local machine or on a Nexus repository.
+It could be usefull to mirror remote P2 repositories on your local machine or on a Nexus repository.
 It's particularly usefull if you have a slow connection, or if your have to work offline.

 To perform the mirroring of a remote P2 repository, run the two following commands :